nVotesOrg/nMix/docs/index.md

 |Election Configuration|RSA Public key|PEM|Verification of ballots artifact

 ### Bulletin Board setup
-The nMix implementation of the bulletin board is just a git repository.
-Setting up the bulletin board is basically setting up a git server with special attention paid to security and authentication. nMix uses ssh authentication based on the authorized_keys mechanism.
+The nMix bulletin board component is just a git server.
+Setting up the bulletin board is simply setting up a git server with special attention paid to security and authentication. nMix uses ssh authentication based on the authorized_keys mechanism.
 The required steps are

 1. Setup a git server as per the official [git documentation](https://git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server)
 2. Ensure that the shell for the git user is set to [git-shell](https://git-scm.com/docs/git-shell).
 This prevents any login attempts.